 John Blades was the oldest surviving of seven sons of James Blades (1726-93) and his wife Elizabeth Hall (1724-91).
 James made his living as a shoemaker (or cordwainer) based in the hamlet of Stainton in County Durham.
 His marriage and the baptisms of his children took place in the parish church of St Mary at nearby Barnard Castle.
 The sons were Parkin (1749-63), John (b 1751), William (b 1755), Robert (b 1758), James (b 1761), Emanuel (1765-91) and Parkin (b 1769).
 There are two headstones at St Mary Barnard Castle, one for Elizabeth Blades (d 1791 aged 67) and her brother Emanuel Hall (d 1768 aged 35) and another for her husband James Blades (d 1793 aged 67).and their son Emanuel Blades (d 1791 aged 26).

 It is recorded in Bulmer’s History and Directory of North Yorkshire (1890) that the lineage of John Blades could be traced to Lunds in High Abbotside, on the boundary between the North Riding and the old county of Westmorland.
 There is no reason to doubt this history but there is no way of proving its truth today.
 However, it is interesting that a century later in the 1861 census there was a farmer of 112 acres at High Abbotside called James Blades who was born there and had sons called John, James and Parkin.
-This unusual last name was much used in the Blades family.
+This unusual first name was much used in the Blades family.
 John and Elizabeth Blades called their first son Parkin and, following his untimely death, they gave the same name to their last son.
 The name is mostly rendered as Perkin in the records but it seems as if it should always have been Parkin.
 It could be that the name reveals support for the Yorkist claim represented by Perkin Warbeck – particularly as, when he was duke of Gloucester and lord of the manor of Barnard Castle, Richard III paid for improvements to the parish church where John and Elizabeth were married and their children baptised.
 Alternatively, it could be the maiden name of a Blades wife, passed down the generations.
+In particular, a marriage at Ravenstonedale in Westmoreland in 1670 could be John Blades’ great grandparents.
+The wife was Margaret Parkin.
+The register states that the husband, John Blades, was from Lunds in Aisgarth, which ties in with Bulmer’s History and Directory of North Yorkshire mentioned above.

 The 1890 history records that as a young man John Blades set off for London to make his fortune with the proverbial half-crown in his pocket and obtained employment in a glass seller’s shop on Ludgate Hill.
 What we can be quite sure about is that he succeeded mightily in the field of glassware in London and became the holder of a royal warrant.
 His fortune when he died in 1829 was officially put at some £140,000 (the equivalent of many tens of millions of pounds today).
 Three of his brothers followed him to Ludgate Hill and died in London – Robert (d 1824), James (d 1788) and Perkin junior (d 1793).
 John Blades was master of the Worshipful Company of Glass Sellers of London for three terms – 1789-90, 1808-09 and 1824-25.
 His brother Robert was master in 1815-16.
 The National Portrait Gallery has a mezzotint of John Blades in the robes of sheriff of London and Middlesex, an office which he held in 1812-13.
 Like the mezzotint of Thomas Forsyth, this one was after a portrait by Sir William Beechey (1753-1839).
 The original oil painting was made in 1815 at a cost of £52 10s., paid in two equal instalments of £26 5s.